10htts/Docker-faas/docs/SECRETS.md

 ## Secret Validation

-Docker FaaS validates that all required secrets exist before deploying a function:
+Docker FaaS validates that all required secrets exist before deploying a function.
+Missing secrets are auto-created as empty placeholders (with a warning), so the deployment can proceed:

 ```bash
 # Create secrets first